Home > Moving > City Guides > Most Affordable Places to Live in Maryland

 Most Affordable Places to Live in Maryland

 Moving to Maryland?
-The Old Line State is a great place to live on the East Coast, but it’s also one of the most expensive states to live in, so you’ll need to choose your new home wisely.
-The state’s median home price is around $311,221. with median monthly rent prices around $1,700—and the closer you get to Baltimore and Washington, DC, the more expensive the housing will get.
-That said, there are still plenty of cities that provide close proximity to these big cities, job opportunities, budget-friendly housing, and safe neighborhoods.
-Check out these six affordable places to live in Maryland!
+The Old Line State is a great place to live on the East Coast but can come with a bigger price tag.
+Although Maryland is one of the most expensive states to live in on average, there are still plenty of affordable cities in Maryland to settle down in, offering budget-friendly housing and close proximity to big cities like Baltimore and Washington, DC.
+Check out these seven affordable places to live in Maryland!

 Arbutus